-- ¶ 28 We do not doubt that, generally speaking, Gilbert is correct that a lender violates TILA if it uses "may" instead of "will" when it knows that the triggering circumstances in fact exist.
-Nevertheless, almost all of the cases that Gilbert cites are inapposite here because they involve lenders rather than assignees.
+- ¶ 30 We do not doubt that, generally speaking, Gilbert is correct that a lender violates TILA if it uses "may" instead of "will" when it knows that the triggering circumstances in fact exist.
+Nevertheless, almost all of the cases that Gilbert cites are inapposite here because they involve either lenders or assignees that were alleged to have colluded with the original lenders in such a manner that their knowledge of the violations could be presumed.
 The sole exception is Foster, in which the court held that a complaint stated a viable TILA claim against an assignee.
 There, however, the fact that the initial interest rate was discounted was "apparent on the face of" the documents because the introductory rate was listed as 2.2%, which was inescapably lower than the later interest rate of the LIBOR plus 3.325%.
-Foster, 2010 WL 1363802, at \5 (since 2.2 is less than 3.325, it was mathematically certain that the initial rate represented a discount).
+Foster, 2011 WL 1363802, at 5 (since 2.2 is less than 3.325, it was mathematically certain that the initial rate represented a discount).
 Here, by contrast, it was not mathematically impossible for the initial rate of 6.99% to equal or exceed the later interest rate of the LIBOR plus 3.85%.
-In that case, the initial 6.99% rate would not be a discounted rate. - As noted above, regardless of the lender's knowledge about the language it ought to use, an assignee is not liable under TILA unless the alleged TILA violation appears on the face of the relevant documents.
+In that case, the initial 6.99% rate would not be a discounted rate. - ¶31 As noted above, regardless of the lender's knowledge about the language it ought to use, an assignee is not liable under TILA unless the alleged TILA violation appears on the face of the relevant documents.
 15 U.S.C. § 1641(e)(1)(A) (2006).
-Thus, the relevant question in evaluating the viability of Gilbert's counterclaim is not whether the lender would be liable, but whether-simply by looking at the face of the note and the various disclosures given to Gilbert-a reasonable person in Deutsche Bank's shoes should have realized that the loan inescapably included a discounted rate, and that the lender had therefore violated TILA by stating only that the loan "may"

-include such a rate.

-¶ 30 In considering this question, we note that a violation is not "apparent on the face" of the documents if a person would have to have outside knowledge in order to know of the violation.
-See Ellis v.
+Thus, the relevant question in evaluating the viability of Gilbert's counterclaim is not whether the lender would be liable, but whether-simply by looking at the face of the note and the various disclosures given to Gilbert-a reasonable person in Deutsche Bank's shoes should have realized that the loan inescapably included a discounted rate, and that the lender had therefore violated TILA by stating only that the loan "may" include such a rate. - ¶ 32 In considering this question, we note that a violation is not "apparent on the face" of the documents if a person would have to have outside knowledge in order to know of the violation.
+See

+Ellis v.
 General Motors Acceptance Corp., 160 F.3d 703, 709 (11th Cir.
 1998) (in determining assignee liability under TILA, courts may not "resort to evidence or documents extraneous to" the documents identified in the statute); Ramadan, 229 F.3d at 198; Jackson, 197 Ill.
 2d at 49.
 Here, a person reviewing the documents would have to know the LIBOR on the date of the closing in order to know whether the initial 6.99% interest rate was lower than the rate that would otherwise have applied.
 Neither the note nor any of the disclosure statements contained any information regarding the LIBOR on the relevant date.
 Accordingly, Deutsche Bank cannot be liable under TILA, because the lender's alleged violation of TILA was not apparent on the face of the documents.
 The trial court did not err in granting summary judgment in favor of Deutsche Bank on Gilbert's counterclaim.

-¶ 31 CONCLUSION
+¶ 33 CONCLUSION

-- ¶ 32 We affirm the judgment of the circuit court of Du Page County granting summary judgment in favor of Deutsche Bank on Gilbert's counterclaim under the Truth in Lending Act.
+- ¶ 34 We affirm the judgment of the circuit court of Du Page County granting summary judgment in favor of Deutsche Bank on Gilbert's counterclaim under the Truth in Lending Act.
 However, the trial court erred in reconsidering its initial determination that the foreclosure claim must be dismissed because Deutsche Bank lacked standing at the time of filing.
-Accordingly, we reverse the judgment of foreclosure, vacate the order approving sale, and dismiss the foreclosure. - ¶ 33 Affirmed in part and reversed in part.
+Accordingly, we reverse the judgment of foreclosure, vacate the order approving sale, and dismiss the foreclosure. - ¶ 35 Affirmed in part and reversed in part.